gflengas/Genetic-Algorithm-for-WHPP/README.md

 <ins>Selection method:</ins>

 We have 2 selection methods which we utilize in our algorithm:
+-The first is to classify in terms of fitness all members of the population and to receive the best medium of the **public Schedule getFittest(int offset)**, in which we put the offset to 0 to get the best chromosome.
+-The second, is implemented through **public Schedule rouletteWheelSelection(Population pop)**, which performs a selection using roulette as described in the description given to us.
+We select a random point of the sum of the fitness of the population and then repeatedly add the fitness until we exceed this point.
+Once it happens, we return the chromosome we added last.

+<ins>Crossover methods</ins>

+We were assigned to create 2 different crossover methods:
 - The first, **public Population crossoverBest(Population population)**, is based on the choice of the 2 best chromosomes through getFittest and then use for the 1st half the genes of the best, one for the 2nd the genes of the 2nd best.
 - The second, **public Population crossoverPopulation(Population population)**, initially chooses the best chromosome as a parent and then considering elitism and crossover ratio, utilizes the rouletteWheelSelection, for the choice of the 2nd parent and finally chooses random half-half of the parents the genes and creates the new chromosome, checks its consistency and if it is acceptable adds it to the new population.
 Otherwise adds parent1.

-<ins>Crossover methods</ins>

 <ins>Mutation methods:</ins>

+For the mutation, we were asked to create 2 different methods.
+Both are based on both Elitism and mutation rate:
+- **public Population mutatePopulation(Population pop)**, when the mutation rate is met, a random employee schedule is created and replaces its existing program.
+- **Population flipMutate(Population pop)**, when the mutation rate is satisfied, exchanges shifts of 2 random employees for a specific day.

 <ins>Termination criteria:</ins>